Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Deriving Lieb--Schultz--Mattis (LSM) constraints

 Similar to the 2D scenarios, in 3D lattices the IWPs can be classified into the following five categories: \begin{itemize} \item A fundamental domain that tiles the 3D space under the actions of translation, glide and screw symmetries, \item A fundamental domain that tiles a 2D reflection plane under the actions of translation, glide and screw symmetries, \item A translation unit cell along a $C_2$ rotation axis, \item An intersection point of two perpendicular $C_2$ rotation axes, \item An inversion center. \end{itemize}

-We see that they roughly correspond to codimension 0, 1, 2, and 3 (for the last two items) regions in the Euclidean space.
-Here we conjecture that they \emph{all} give rise to nontrivial LSM constraints.
+We see that they roughly correspond to codimension $0$, $1$, $2$, and $3$ (for the last two items) regions in Euclidean space.
+The following is the physical LSM input used in the rest of the paper.
+It is supported by the cohomological anomaly construction and by known lower-dimensional and special-case LSM theorems, but a fully general many-body proof in 3D is beyond the present paper.

-\begin{statement}(LSM constraints in 3D. ) A 3D LSM no go theorem is triggered when and only when there are odd numbers of spin-1/2's on any of the five categories of IWPs listed above. \end{statement}
+\begin{conj}[3D LSM constraints] A 3D LSM no-go theorem is triggered precisely when there are odd numbers of spin-$1/2$ degrees of freedom on any of the five categories of IWPs listed above. \end{conj}

 Now, in 3D, our task is to associate an element in $H^3(G, \Z_2)$ to every IWP for all 3D space groups.
 To achieve this task, we define the following three types of topological invariants in parallel to our considerations in 2D: \begin{enumerate} \item Given three mutually commuting elements $g_1, g_2, g_3\in G$, we define the following topological invariant